Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Completing the proofs

-where the matrix blocks are given in (\ref{A11_blocks}).
-Each such $\spt$-fold sum corresponds to a choice of one linear (horizontal or vertical) part on every $i$th path starting at the point $(\chi_i,\eta_i)$, $i=1,\ldots,\spt$ (see Fig.~\ref{fig:GFF_paths}).
-Throughout the section we assume that these paths on Fig.~\ref{fig:GFF_paths} along which we calculate the height function are separated from tangent points as explained in the proof of Lemma \ref{lemma:edge1}.
+where the matrix blocks are given in (\ref{A11blocks}).
+Each such $\spt$-fold sum corresponds to a choice of one linear (horizontal or vertical) part on every $i$th path starting at the point $(\chi_i,\eta _i)$, $i=1,\ldots,\spt$; see Figure~\ref{figGFFpaths}.
+Throughout the section we assume that these paths on Figure~\ref{figGFFpaths} along which we calculate the height function are separated from tangent points as explained in the proof of Lemma \ref{lemmaedge1}.

-Let us consider one $\spt$-fold sum as in (\ref{s_fold_sum_again}).
-Expanding the above $\spt\times \spt$ determinant, we write it as the sum over permutations $\si\in\mathfrak{S}(\spt)$ of terms each of which is $\mathop{\mathrm{sgn}}\si$ times the product of matrix elements with indices $(i,\si_i)$, $i=1,\ldots,\spt$.
-Express~$\si$ as a union of several disjoint cycles.
-Since the matrix $ $ has zero diagonal entries, all these cycles must have length $\ge2$.
+Let us consider one $\spt$-fold sum as in (\ref{sfoldsumagain}).
+Expanding the above $\spt\times\spt$ determinant, we write it as the sum over permutations $\si\in\mathfrak{S}(\spt)$ of terms each of which is $\mathop{\mathrm{sgn}}\si$ times the product of matrix elements with indices $(i,\si_i)$, $i=1,\ldots,\spt$.
+Express $\si$ as a union of several disjoint cycles.
+Since the matrix $ \bigl[{A_{1,1}\atop A_{2,1}}\enskip { A_{1,2} \atop A_{2,2}}\bigr] $ has zero diagonal entries, all these cycles must have length $\ge2$.
 In the next subsection we will show that the contribution of permutations containing cycles of length $\ge3$ becomes negligible in the limit as $N\to\infty$.

-\subsection{Contribution of permutations with cycles of length $\ge3$}
+\subsection{Contribution of permutations with cycles of length \texorpdfstring{$\ge3$}{>=3}}

 Let the permutation $\si\in\mathfrak{S}(\spt)$ contain a cycle of length $\ell\ge3$.
-To shorten the notation, we assume that this cycle is $1\to2\to \ldots\to \ell\to1$.
-In the expansion of the determinant in (\ref{s_fold_sum_again}) we take the product of the kernels and do a horizontal (over $y_j=x_j+1,\ldots,x_j'$) or vertical (over $m_j=n_j+1,\ldots,n_j'$) summation.
+To shorten the notation, we assume that this cycle is $1\to2\to\cdots\to\ell\to1$.
+In the expansion of the determinant in (\ref{sfoldsumagain}) we take the product of the kernels and do a horizontal (over $y_j=x_j+1,\ldots,x_j'$) or vertical (over $m_j=n_j+1,\ldots,n_j'$) summation.
 Let us collect terms corresponding to a fixed index $i=1,\ldots,\ell$.
-We will assume that the shifts $i\pm1$ are given $\mathrm{mod}\;\ell$.
+We will assume that the shifts $i\pm 1$ are given $\mathrm{mod} \ell$.
 There are four possible cases we consider:

-\textbf{(V)} The summation related to the index $i$ is performed over a vertical segment: $\{(x_i,m_i)\colon m_i=n_i+1,\ldots,n_i'\}$.
-It can happen that this vertical segment crosses the lower left frozen boundary (see Fig.~\ref{fig:GFF_paths}).
-Thus, we split the summation into three parts according to (\ref{xn_liquid})--(\ref{xn_edge_facet}).
+\begin{longlist}[(V)] \item[(V)] The summation related to the index $i$ is performed over a vertical segment: $\{(x_i,m_i)\dvtx m_i=n_i+1,\ldots,n_i'\}$.
+It can happen that this vertical segment crosses the lower left frozen boundary; see Figure~\ref{figGFFpaths}.
+Thus, we split the summation into three parts according to (\ref{xnliquid})--(\ref{xnedgefacet}). \end{longlist}